mblackonline/mblackonline.github.io/_posts/2025-07-20-Dual-boot Linux Mint.md

 This guide is based on the official [Linux Mint Installation Guide](https://linuxmint-installation-guide.readthedocs.io/en/latest/).

 **Note for Mac Users**: The macOS portion of this guide was tested on a 2012 MacBook Pro.
-If you have a different Mac model, please research whether these instructions apply to your specific Mac before proceeding.
+If you have a different Mac model, please research whether these instructions apply to your specific model before proceeding.

 *Disclaimer*: This guide was developed with AI assistance.
 It's provided "as-is" without warranty.
 By following these instructions, you acknowledge you do so at your own risk.
 The author is not liable for any issues.